Manage users

 Create a card for an existing spend limit

-Note: The user must have permission to be issued a card.
-Step 3: Follow the prompts to provide details and choose your desired card type for the existing spend limits.
-Virtual cards can only be created for an existing limit if it hasn’t been assigned to a virtual card already.
-Step 4: If you choose a physical card, you’ll be asked to confirm your delivery address.
-If you need your card sooner than 7-10 business days, click I need my physical card sooner on the Processing your delivery page in your dashboard or the Confirm your order details screen in your app.
+Note: The user’s permissions have to be set up accordingly for them to be issued a card.
+If you choose a physical card, you’ll be asked to confirm your delivery address.
+Once requested, you can review shipping details on the Cards and limits page.
+We’ll notify cardholders if you request a card on their behalf.
+They can check their Wallet for shipping updates and make purchases with their digital card, in the meantime.
+If you need your card sooner than 3-8 business days, click I need my physical card sooner on the Processing your delivery page in your dashboard or the Confirm your order details screen in your app.

 Locking a user's card